BFY8556/atomicals/README.md

 下载地址https://github.com/BFY8556/atomicals/releases/tag/atomicals

 # atomicals
+Currently, only FT,NFT is supported to update the supported version these days.

 1. Built-in private node, fee version, do not mind do not use, each stroke 2000 (less than 1U).